 - Advanced Arabic and AS/A’ Level (with or without exam).

-- Qur’anic Arabic of all levels (plus Hifdh and Tajweed rules).
+- Qur’anic Arabic to all levels (plus Hifdh and Tajweed rules).

 1. What is the price of private tuition?

-Our tuition rates are in line with fairest fees and are competitively priced.
+a) Our tuition rates are in line with fairest fees and are competitively priced.
 Fees are often subject to review/change on a yearly basis, but these changes are minimal.
-We no longer advertise fees on the site due to the occasional changes so the best way to find out is via email or a phone call.
+We no longer advertise fees on the site due to the occasional changes, as well as varying individual circumstances, so the best way to find out is via email or a phone call.
 Fees reflect a number of factors some of which are mentioned hereunder: